stevavoliajvar/stop_cloudflare/README.md

 ---

-And their DNS service, [1.1.1.1](https://1.1.1.1/), is also filtering out users from visiting the website by returning fake IP address owned by Cloudflare or just return nothing.
+And their DNS service, [1.1.1.1](https://1.1.1.1/), is also filtering out users from visiting the website by returning fake IP address owned by Cloudflare, localhost IP such as "127.0.0.x", or just return nothing.
+Cloudflare DNS also break online software from smartphone app to computer game because of their fake DNS answer.

 ---